rashadrussell/PearlEdit/README.md

 LayoutGenerator
 ===============

-Live WYSIWYG LayoutGenerator that maintains responsiveness after customization.
+Layout Generator is a live WYSIWYG website generator that allows for in browser customization and guranteeing responsiveness.

 Use Chrome(recommended) or FireFox for best suppport.